— Elon Musk

 When GrowhRocks’ former content writer was promoted to head of content at our sister company Viral Loops, we faced a dilemma.

-Here’s a though experiment: What would you do when the one who signs under every newsletter you send eventually leaves?
+Here’s a thought experiment: What would you do when the one who signs under every newsletter eventually leaves?

-One solution is keep signing with the same name, use the same tone of voice and pretend that your current writer never left, trying to keep everyone happy.
-But that would be insincere towards your readers, yourself and your former writer – in our case Apostle.
+One solution is to keep signing with the same name, use the same tone of voice, and pretend that your current writer never left, trying to keep everyone happy.
+But that would be insincere towards your readers, yourself, and your former writer – in our case Apostle.
 It would be inauthentic.